 Can I do anything to increase my internet speed?

 If you’re having trouble with your internet speed, there are some practical things you can try in order to fix the issue before changing your ISP altogether.
-Remember, a VPN will always slow your internet at least a little, but whether you notice the difference depends on a variety of factors.
-Here’s a list of things you can do to try increasing your internet speed while using a VPN.
+Remember, a VPN connection will always slow your internet at least a little, but whether you notice the difference depends on a variety of factors.
+Here’s a list of things you can do to try increasing your internet connection speed while using a VPN.

 - Restart your modem and/or router .